sfnw-dev-owner/process-manuals/Interior_Trim/interior_trim.md

 ## Baseboards

 - Measure along a sidewall from back to front.
 Using long 4" white baseboards, cut a piece this length and nail in place to the side wall.
-Use a putty knife under the baseboard to provide a small space between the baseboard and the floor, so that the flooring can "float".
+Use spacers under the baseboard to provide a small space between the baseboard and the floor, so that the flooring can "float".

 - Repeat on the other side wall.